Kristina01111000/Drws_site/README.md

 	- try to get the epub uploaded onto the site, need to find a plugin to make it work
 	- WP Extra File Types does not work
 	- Simple WordPress Download Monitor does not work
+	- can't find any that still work, looking into ones specifically for books

 - check once a month to see if i can get the justified text to stick